JonahJ27/ros2-object-following/README.md

 # ros2-object-following
 Uses computer vision to have a simulated car follow a red ball.
 All simulation done in gazebo and built with ROS2

-To use: First create a development workspace and make a directory called follow_diff_drive the src folder.
-The colcon build the package.
+To use: First create a development workspace and git clone this directory into the src folder.
+Then colcon build the package.
 If you don't know how to do this see:
 [ROS2 Tutorials](https://docs.ros.org/en/foxy/Tutorials/Workspace/Creating-A-Workspace.html)